Your scalp probably isn’t high on your list of beauty priorities because it’s hidden away beneath your hair.

-Most of us only tend to only pay it any attention when it’s acting up.
-However, there’s no such thing as a healthy head of hair without a healthy scalp.
+Most of us only tend to only pay any attention to our scalp when it’s acting up.
+But here’s the thing, there’s no such thing as a healthy head of hair without a healthy scalp.

 The most common reason behind the itchiness is dandruff, which looks like little flakes within your hair and on your clothing.

-Having a dry scalp may lead to hair loss in the sense that dry hair tends to be more brittle, so is prone to breaking more easily, which can lead to hair loss.
+Having a dry scalp may lead to hair loss in the sense that dry hair tends to be more brittle, so is more prone to breaking more easily, which can lead to hair loss.

 Just like the skin on our face and the rest of our body, the skin on our head can lack moisture too, and minimum or zero moisture can mean dehydrated and frizzy-looking locks.

 Coarse strands of hair are usually the sign of damaged hair that’s far from healthy and doesn’t have enough moisture or nourishment.
-This can be down to dehydrated scalp issues, clogged hair follicles and more.

 When hair is dry or damaged, the cuticles (or shafts) stick up.
 This means light cannot be reflected properly on the hair surface.

-We all get them, but none of us want them.
+We all get them, but none of us wants them.
 If you look at the ends of your hair and some of them look like they’re separating from each other, they’re split ends.

 Damaged and dry hair tends to lack any oomph because your hair isn’t as healthy and voluminous as it ought to be.

 Healthy strands of hair are pretty flexible in that you can pull them at either end and they will flex a while before snapping.
 Dry, damaged hair will break pretty much straight away.

 Dry hair can sometimes be a symptom of having a dry scalp, some of the reasons for which we mentioned at the start of this article.

-Dry scalps are usually a sign of dryness so, just like the rest of your skin, use products that will be kind to your scalp and give it the goodness and nourishment it needs.6
+Dry scalps are usually a sign of dryness so, just like the rest of your skin, use products that will be kind to your scalp and give it the goodness and nourishment it needs.5

 This includes using hair shampoos, conditioners, masks and scrubs (check out the examples below) that have been specially formulated for dry scalps, as they have been designed to soothe and maintain the right balance for optimum scalp and hair health.